8 Pillars of Agtech

 The AgTech industry has been on a journey from the very first pilots and trials which introduced devices and solutions to farmers through to solutions that are helping farmers and agribusinesses reach a level of digital maturity that delivers tangible improvements to operations, productivity and profitability.

 The development and evolution of AgTech though has not been as simple as first thought.
-There has been many challenges, barriers, unknowns, learnings, successes, and failures to work through – not only for farmers but also for AgTech companies.
+There have been many challenges, barriers, unknowns, learnings, successes, and failures to work through – not only for farmers but also for AgTech companies.
 AxisTech has been on its own journey with this too.
 Through our own learnings and collaborations, we have evolved our company to not only develop and produce devices that deliver data, but to play a more comprehensive role in the bigger picture of digitising agriculture.

 Our founder, Wes Lawrence, in collaboration with Belinda Lay of Coolindown Farms, and of other fame, have arrived at an 8 Pillar framework that deconstructs solutions into their fundamental elements, or pillars.
 These 8 Pillars are based on their combined experience and learnings of IoT and other AgTech and create the foundation that each pillar is built on.